effekt-lang/effekt-website/index.md

   - third: [
       "Lightweight Effect Polymorphism",
       "No need to understand effect polymorphic functions or annotate them.
-Explicit effect polymorphism simply does not exist.", "#intro-polymorphism"]
+Just use what is in scope.", "#intro-polymorphism"]
 ---